Geo-AID Logo

 1. Maximum adjustment per generation cycle (-a option, 0.5 by default)

-This modifies how much can a single point/scalar be changed when adjusting for another cycle.
+This modifies how much can a single point/number be changed when adjusting for another cycle.
 Keep in mind that this is only a base for calculations.
 In reality, the amount of adjustment allowed depends on the given point's quality and is different between different workers to allow both big and small changes in the same generation cycle.
 This parameter only works with the Rage engine.

 Usually, the most visible effect comes from increasing the sample count.